cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 ivory uniform actual spot floor vessel monster rose yellow noise smile odor veteran human reason miss stadium phrase assault puzzle sentence approve coral apology
 ```

-You can see the mnemonic at the end of the above output.
-This sequence of words is a mnemonic that you can use to recover your public and private keys.
-In a production setting, the mnemonic must be stored in a reliable and confidential fashion as part of the key-management infrastructure.
+You can see the mnemonic at the end of the above output, used to recover public and private keys.
+In a production setting, the mnemonic must be stored securely as part of the key-management infrastructure.

 Confirm that the key has been added with: